obsxrver/ComfyUI-Distributed/README.md

 **Usage**: Connect to any seed input.
 Each worker automatically receives an offset seed to ensure randomisation.
 Alternatively, you can connect a seed node directly to this node's seed input, which will automatically handle seed offsetting across all workers.

+### Image Batch Divider
+> Divides image batches, used video

+**Usage**: Place after the Distributed Collector and set the divide_by to the number of GPUs you are using (including the master)

 ### Ultimate SD Upscale Distributed
 > Distributed version of Ultimate SD Upscale that processes tiles across multiple GPUs, making upscaling much faster